felipap/creepy/ROADMAP.md

 # v0

-- [ ] Document how to configure for self use.
+- [ ] Document how to configure for self-use.
 - [ ] Support custom locations.
-- [ ] Auth between web and mobile.
 - [ ] App: see locations on the map.
+- [ ] Web: two factor auth?
+- [x] Auth between web and mobile.
-- [ ] Find a way to protect the web app without fancy auth.
+- [x] Find a way to protect the web app without fancy auth.
 - [x] Get rid of Clerk.
 - [x] Pull data from Felipe's phone.